 Zagbёgon means sprouts in Potawatomi.
 Our zagbёgon have grown from seeds and now have their own roots.
 Zagbёgon are peeking out from gokmeskinan (our grandmother earth) so they can look about their world and begin to form their identities and grow stronger with all of creation.

-The Department of Education is currently planning to use "Remote Learning Packets" as the method of instruction beginning fall 2020.
+We are currently planning to use "Remote Learning Packets" as the method of instruction beginning fall 2020.
 Please take this into consideration before applying to ensure this model will meet your family unique needs.
 We will be unable to hold face to face classes through 2020, nor will we be able to offer video classes.

 - Remote Learning Packets - learning packets will be received by students via regular postal mail.
 Using a homebased model, these packets will contain a variety of activities to support learning.

 Our Philosophy of Early Childhood Education

 We believe that every child is a unique creation of the Creator, and that the body, mind and spirit of each child should be nurtured.
 As such, we seek to meet each child where he or she is emotionally, developmentally, spiritually, educationally and socially, and we apply these principles to each facet of our planning, instruction and activities.
 Children will experience fun and friendships under the guidance of teachers and staff who embrace and model the culture and heritage of the Potawatomi people.

 All children and their families will have a healthy sense of identity and belonging.

 To serve children, families and community by creating a safe and nurturing environment that provides social, emotional, spiritual, physical, and academic support.

 Zibé (River Room)

 Lead: Miss Tammy